Jimmy Bancks

-James Charles Bancks (10 May 1889 – 1 July 1952), commonly J. C. Bancks, was an Australian cartoonist and commercial artist, water and illustrator best known for his comic strip Ginger Meggs.
+James Charles Bancks (10 May 1889 – 1 July 1952), commonly J. C. Bancks, was an Australian cartoonist and commercial artist, writer and illustrator best known for his comic strip Ginger Meggs.

 Biography

 James Charles Bancks was born in Enmore, New South Wales, Australia on 10 May 1889, the son of an Irish railway worker, John Spencer Bancks.
 Bancks left school at the age of 14 and found employment with a finance company.
 His first illustrations were accepted and published by The Comic Australian in 1913, followed by The Arrow in 1914.
 This encouraged Bancks to submit work to The Bulletin, where he was offered a permanent position, which he accepted and remained until 1922.
 Throughout this period he was studying art under Dattilo Rubbo and Julian Ashton and supplying freelance cartoons to the Sunday Herald Sun.

 He created Us Fellers (later Ginger Meggs) for the Sunday Sun and Sun News-Pictorial.
 Bancks created The Blimps for the Melbourne Sun in 1923, and this daily strip ran until 1925, the year he launched Mr Melbourne for the Sun News-Pictorial.